panjamo/text_highlighter/README.md

 1. Install the extension in Zed using the instructions in the Installation section
 2. Open a text file in Zed
 3. Type `/highlight` followed by the text you want to highlight
-4. The text should be highlighted in the editor
+4. Currently, the text will NOT be highlighted in the editor due to API limitations
-5. Test navigation with `/next_highlight` and `/prev_highlight`
-6. Clear highlights with `/clear_highlights`
+5. The extension will store the pattern internally for future use
+6. Commands `/next_highlight`, `/prev_highlight` and `/clear_highlights` are registered but have limited functionality

+**Note**: Full functionality will be implemented when the Zed extension API provides the necessary capabilities.

 ## Architecture